splunk-soar-connectors/netskope/release_notes/unreleased.md

 **Unreleased**
-* Removed unwanted code from the app files
+* Updated the app documentation